rami3564/Audio-Classification-using-neural-networks/README.md

 # Audio-Classification-using-neural-networks
 **Overview**

-This project focuses on the classification of audio data using a custom ResNet model tailored to work with Mel spectrograms.
+This project focuses on the classification of audio data using a custom ResNet inspired model tailored to work with Mel spectrograms.
 The repository contains the code and resources necessary to preprocess audio files, train a ResNet-based neural network, and evaluate its performance on the given dataset.
+This project was part of a Kaggle competition at my college where we had to achieve 80% accuracy on the test dataset.
+With this model, I was able to achieve >99% accuracy on my training dataset and ~80% accuracy on the test dataset.

 **Key Features**